Crowhearted/Crowhearted/README.md

 # Info
 Hi!
-This is a work in progress.
-Mind the mess!
+This is a work in progress; please excuse the low quality.

-Please note before interacting that I’m neurodivergent and have some troubles talking with people.
+BYI: please note that I’m neurodivergent and have some troubles talking with people.
 I may act strange, so please be patient.
 I sometimes also freeze up and stop talking when feeling anxious or shy.
 Please don’t take it personally if I do.

 I’m in a lot of fandoms, but my current main interests are Pokémon, Markiplier egos, and Vampires SMP.